danbev/learning-ai/notes/llava.md

         }
     }
 ```
-The first thing that happens where is that a buffer will be allocated using
+The first thing that happens here is that a buffer will be allocated using
 the backend type:
 ```c
 static bool alloc_tensor_range(struct ggml_context * ctx,